videolan/x265/doc/reST/cli.rst

    Enables a specialised ratecontrol algorithm for film grain content.
 This parameter strictly minimises QP fluctuations within and across frames and removes pulsing of grain.
-By default, it is disabled.
+Default disabled.
-   Turned on when --tune grain is applied.
-   It is highly recommended that this is used through the tune grain feature where other param options are also tuned to improve the grains.
+   Enabled when :option:'--tune' grain is applied.
+It is highly recommended that this option is used through the tune grain feature where a combination of param options are used to improve visual quality.

 .. option:: --qblur <float>